ijspeelman/Portfolio/Projects/RealGM General Board Analysis/README.md

 # Project Takeaways:

-This project showcases my abilities in R to manipulate data, explore data, visualize data, and make insights
+This project showcases my abilities in R to manipulate data, explore data, visualize data, and make data insights.